 The proposed plan would cover hospitalization and surgical care for all workers earning below a certain salary threshold, charging more for those earning above it.
 (Newspaper coverage noted that the Kaiser plan had no income ceiling provision.)

 Private practice physicians were on the ropes.
-Dr. Francis Rochex of San Francisco was quoted as saying “Organized medicine has lacked vision in anticipating the extent of penetration of political and socialized pressure groups.”
+Francis Rochex, MD, of San Francisco was quoted as saying “Organized medicine has lacked vision in anticipating the extent of penetration of political and socialized pressure groups.”
 But measures to develop a comprehensive alternative stumbled; CMA delegates were unable to agree on a plan which would cover both prepaid medical care and still observe “the doctors' traditional independence and maintain professional standards.”

 By 1960 the “Long Beach Physicians Health Plan” through CPS had been adopted for all Douglas aircraft workers throughout the world, and Long Beach city employees and school district employees came under the plan in 1959.
 On its own terms it was successful; the Long Beach Independent bragged that it was “the only plan that has had wide acceptance by so large a number of the people who are seeking a workable medical insurance plan under the free enterprise system.”